PLP-Database-Design/week-1-introduction-to-sql-NestaMarley/Answers.md

 A1.
-A database system consists of several key components that work together to manage and organize data.
-Here’s a simple explanation of each component:
+A Database Management System (DBMS) consists of both hardware and software components that include :

+### Hardware Components

+1. **Server**:
+   - The physical or virtual machine that hosts the database.
+It provides the processing power, memory, and storage necessary for database operations.

+2. **Storage Devices**:
+   - Hard Disk Drives (HDD) or Solid State Drives (SSD) that store the database files, including data files, indexes, logs, and backup files.

+3. **Network Infrastructure**:
+   - Routers, switches, and other networking equipment that facilitate communication between the database server and client applications.

+4. **Backup Devices**:
+   - External storage systems or cloud services used for backing up database data to ensure data integrity and recovery in case of failures.

+### Software Components

-1. **Database**:
+1. **Database Engine**:
-   - **Definition**: The database itself is a structured collection of data.
+   - Core component that handles data storage, retrieval, and management.
+It executes queries and manages transactions.

-2. **Database Management System (DBMS)**:
+2. **Database Schema**:
-   - : This is the software that interacts with the database.

-3. **Data Models**:
-   - : A data model defines how data is structured and organized.
-   - **Explanation**: It determines how information is stored and accessed.
-Common models include relational (tables) and NoSQL (document or key-value pairs).

-4. **Schemas**:
-   - : A schema is the blueprint of the database explaining how data is organised,tables,relations.
+   - Defines the structure of the database, including tables, fields, data types, relationships, and constraints.

+3. **Query Processor**:
+   - Interprets and optimizes SQL queries, determining the most efficient way to execute them.

+4. **Transaction Manager**:
+   - Ensures data integrity by managing transactions, ensuring that they are completed fully or not at all.

-5. **Query Language**:
+5. **Data Dictionary**:
-   - : A query language is used to communicate with the database.
-   - Standard query language allows you to create, add, select ,navigate through the database
+   - A repository of metadata that contains information about the database schema, including definitions of tables, fields, and relationships.

-6. **User Interface**:
+6. **User Interface (UI)**:
-   - : This is how users interact with the database allowing you to input data

-7. **Database Administrator (DBA)**:
-   - : A DBA is a person responsible for managing the database ensuring data is backed up smoothly
+   - Tools and applications that allow users to interact with the database, such as SQL command-line interfaces, graphical user interfaces (GUIs), or web-based applications.

+7. **Security Management**:
+   - Components that manage user authentication, authorization, and data encryption to protect sensitive information.

-8. **Backup and Recovery**:
+8. **Backup and Recovery Tools**:
-   -  These are processes for protecting data preventing data loss and easy recovery
+   - Software features that facilitate data backup, restoration, and disaster recovery processes.

-9. **Security**:
-: Security measures protect the data from unauthorized access.

 Q2.
 A **relational database** is a type of database that organizes data into tables, which can be linked or related to each other based on common data attributes.
 Each table consists of rows and columns, where: